MicrosoftDocs/customer-insights/ci-docs/measure-builder.md

 - Customer measure: Generates output as its own table named after the name of the measure you define.
 You can't change it to a customer attribute once run or saved.
 Customer measures don't show in the customer profile card.
 Customer measures have a direct relationship to the unified customer profile.

 - Business measure: Generates output as its own table and shows on the home page of your Customer Insights environment.
 Business measures don't have a direct relationship to individual customer profiles.
-They look across all customer profiles.
+They look across all customer profiles or grouped by another attribute.
+For example, a calculation for all customers in a specific state.

 1. Go to **Insights** > **Measures**.